ZupIT/beagle-docs/content/en/ios/customization/dependencies/overview.md

 weight: 1
 type: overview
 description: >-
-  This section describes the Beagles' dependencies and their properties for iOS environments.
+  This section describes the Beagle's dependencies and their properties for iOS environments.
 ---

 ---

 ## What is it?

-The `dependecies` file is where you can change the Beagle's default behavior in your application.
+The `dependencies` file is where you can change the Beagle's default behavior in your application.

 ## How does it work?